Oral EcologiX™ | Host-Microbiome Analysis

 The microbiota of the oral cavity exists as a complex biofilm that remains stable despite environmental changes.
 However, dysbiosis, in form of infection, injury, dietary changes and risk-associated factors (e.g. smoking) may disrupt the biofilm community, favouring colonisation and invasion of pathogens.
 Disruption of the biofilm community to a pathogenic profile induces host immune responses, chronic inflammation and ultimately the development of local and systemic diseases.

-Much of this damage is reversible if pathogenic communities are removed, and homeostasis is restored; therefore, analysis and monitoring of the oral microbiota is important for health and can be used to inform treatment plans and lifestyle factors.
+Much of this damage is reversible if pathogenic communities are removed, and homeostasis is restored; therefore, analysis and monitoring of the oral microbiota is important for health and can be used to inform protocols and lifestyle factors.

 The Oral EcologiX™ Profile